 This all sounds a bit confusing… is it worth it?

 Marketing can be time-consuming and expensive.
 You can spend a lot of effort in a lot of different places and not be sure what worked and what didn’t.
-UTM codes are one of the best ways to see exactly where you’re having an effect, so you can direct money to where it has the best ROI.
+UTM codes don't capture everything, but they are one of the best ways to see where and how your content is performing so you can direct money to where it has the best ROI.

-But if you don’t want to get into the weeds creating and tracking URLs, ALINE is happy to do this for you.
+But if you don’t want to get into the weeds creating and tracking URLs and UTM codes, ALINE is happy to do this for you.
 We actually get really excited about this kind of data and tracking.
-We can set up the campaigns and report the results in ways you can understand – and that allows you to better control your next marketing dollars.
+We can set up the campaigns and report the results in ways you can understand—and that allows you to better control your marketing dollars.

 Partner with ALINE